-We proceed with the tour around the Iglesia Filipina Independiente or Aglipayan Church. and we saw the church choir rehearsing for holy week .
+We proceed with the tour around the Iglesia Filipina Independiente or the Aglipayan Church.
+The group saw the church choir rehearsing for holy week .

 Birhen Maria Mulawin